sago35/tsense-ahk/README.md

 ## Usage

 When press MODIFIER-KEY, some keys are modified as below.
-See tsense_conf.ahk.
+See  tsense_conf.ahk.sample.

     ; key 'F' : click 'left mouse button' f::LButton